Student Research Support

 - The University of London's School of Oriental and Asian Studies (SOAS) is the world's leading institution for the study of Asia, Africa and the Middle East.
 SOAS offers external research grants for linguistic scholarship relevant to one of these areas through its Research Office.

 - Other funding opportunities for Linguistics graduate students.
-Consult this list for additional grant opportunities, including fellowships administered by the Wenner-Gren foundation for anthropological research, the Acoustical Society of America and the William Orr Dingwall Foundation, which supports research by graduate students of Korean descent and those specializing in neurolinguistics.
+Consult this list for additional grant opportunities (scroll down to External Funding Sources), including fellowships administered by the Wenner-Gren foundation for anthropological research, the Acoustical Society of America and the William Orr Dingwall Foundation, which supports research by graduate students of Korean descent and those specializing in neurolinguistics.